9 Things to do in Kandy, Sri Lanka

 1) Queen’s Hotel

-This is one of the oldest hotels in Kandy.
-It used to be the residency of a British governor.
+This is one of the oldest hotels in Kandy and used to be the residence of a British governor.
 Lord Mountbatten stayed here at one point.

 2) Kandy Municipal Central Market